You can view and manage your user account information and settings from your profile and settings pages.

 Weak passwords won't be accepted.
 A password is considered weak if it's a commonly used password such as password1 or includes repetitive or sequential characters—for example, aaaabbbb or 1234abcd.

 - Reenter the new password as confirmation and click Change Password.
-You will see a message that your password has been changed.
+You see a message that your password has been changed.

-- Under Multifactor Authentication, click Enable.
+- On the Security tab of your settings page, for Multifactor Authentication, click Enable.

 - If necessary, install a supported authentication app on your mobile device.
 Click Next.